Gradient Inversion Attack on Graph Neural Networks: Data Experiments

-In this setting, the attacker tries to recover the nodal feature matrix given the gradients and the underlying graph structure.
+\paragraph{Graph Attacker-N.} In this setting, the attacker tries to reconstruct the nodal feature matrix given the gradients and the underlying graph structure.
 The results are listed in Table \ref{graphb}.
-It can be observed that while the attacker is unable to recover nodal features from a GCN model, it can recover nodel features from a GraphSAGE model with small errors

-The results also corroborate that this attacker is different from Node Attacker 2-b where the gradients of the loss for each node are leaked to the attacker.
-Unlike this scenario, Node Attacker 2-b can successfully recover the nodal features.
+It can be observed that while the attacker is unable to reconstruct nodal features from a GCN model, it can recover nodal features from a GraphSAGE model with small errors.
+The results also corroborate that this attacker is different from Node Attacker 2-N where the gradients of the loss for each node are leveraged to the attacker.
+Unlike this scenario, Node Attacker 2-N can successfully reconstruct the nodal features.
+While GLG performs better on GraphSAGE than on GCN, it still consistently outperforms DLG on both architectures, suggesting that DLG struggles to directly handle graph-structured data well due to interdependencies between nodal features and graph topology.